COVID-19 resource directory for the screen sector

 Screen Australia administers the Producer Offset on behalf of the Australian Government.
 The Producer Offset and the rules governing its operation are enshrined in legislation.

-You can find more information on the Producer Offset and the proposed amendments here, and information on the current assessment timeframes here
+You can find more information on the Producer Offset and the amendments here

-Queries regarding the Location Offset or PDV Offset can contact the Office for the Arts here
+Queries regarding the Location Offset, or Post, Digital and Visual Effects Offset should be directed to the Office for the Arts here

 For any further general queries contact POCU.